signalfx/integrations/couchbase/README.md

 **Monitoring a single Couchbase bucket**

-Selecting a particular bucket to show on the Couchbase Bucket dashboard lets you monitor details of that bucket's performance.
+Selecting a particular bucket to show on the Couchbase Bucket dashboard enables you to monitor details of that bucket's performance.

 Resident items ratio and cache miss rate are inversely related: as the ratio of items in this bucket that are resident in memory drops, the number of get requests that require a fetch from disk will increase.

 ![Bucket cache performance](././img/bucket_cache_miss_rate.png)

-*This bucket has a 100% resident items ratio: all of the items that it contains can be served from memory rather than disk.*
+*This bucket has a 100% resident items ratio: all of the items that it contains can be served from memory, instead of disk.*

 The performance of Couchbase buckets is bound by memory.
 When memory is exhausted, new items can be stored only by ejecting old items.
 An attempt to store a new item in a bucket with insufficient memory headroom produces an out-of-memory error: either a "temp" error (an old item will be ejected, try again) or a "non-temp" error (this item cannot be stored at all).
 Any out-of-memory error is cause for concern.